ccl24/dinosaur-rush/README.md

 # Dinosaur Rush

-Inspired by Chrome's T-Rex Dinosaur
+An imitation of the classic Chrome game - T-Rex Dinosaur

 ## How to Install